jaebradley/notes/scalability/ZooKeeper/Zab/A simple totally ordered broadcast protocol.md

 * Any server other than the leader that needs to broadcast a message, first forwards the message to the leader
 * Any quorom of followers are sufficient for a leader and the server to stay active
   * A Zab service made up of three servers (1 leader, 2 followers) will move to broadcast mode
-  * If once of the followers die, there is no interruption in service, since the leader will still have a quorum
+  * If one of the followers die, there is no interruption in service, since the leader will still have a quorum
   * If the follower recovers and the other dies, there will still be no service interruption

 ### Broadcast

-* 2-phase commit: a leader proposes a request, collects cotes, and finally commits
+* 2-phase commit: a leader proposes a request, collects votes, and finally commits
 * We can commit once a quorum of servers ack the proposal rather than waiting for all servers to respond
 * Broadcast uses FIFO (TCP) channels for all communications, which preserves ordering guarantees
 * Before proposing a message, the leader assigns a monotonically increasing unique id (`zxid`)